An immature stranded sea otter being examined

 When responding to a dead stranded sea otter, biologists may collect the animal for a detailed examination at the MWVCRC, or may perform a beach necropsy.
 We assess the age, sex, decomposition level, nutritional condition, and many other internal and external characteristics.
 External characteristics that distinguish sea otters from other marine mammals include dark shaggy fur, paws on the forelimbs, and a tail that extends to or beyond the hind flippers.

 Sea otter stranding response occurs through a network of collaborators.
 Biologists from the US Geological Survey, the Monterey Bay Aquarium, The Marine Mammal Center, the California Academy of Sciences, and other members of the California Marine Mammal Stranding Network all contribute to the collection of stranded sea otters in California.
 CDFW sea otter biologists also assist these partner agencies during stranding events involving other species including cetaceans, pinnipeds, seabirds, and sea turtles.
-The Sea Otter Research and Conservation (SORAC) program at the Monterey Bay Aquarium also is the primary response organization for live stranded sea otters.
+The Monterey Bay Aquarium sea otter program also is the primary response organization for live stranded sea otters.

 To report a stranded sea otter or oiled wildlife: